AOG-addendum/PCB-modules/Dual GPS/README.md

 # PCB for dual GPS using MTZ8302 code & F9P GPS boards
-In this repository are the PCB design files for Dual GPS used in AgOpenGPS systems.
+In this folder are the PCB design files for Dual GPS used in AgOpenGPS systems.
 These PCBs integrate 2 UBlox Zed-F9P breakout boards manufactured by Sparkfun, item number `GPS-15136`, and 2 ESP32s.
 They use a Espressif ESP32 DevKit for the dual heading calulations (by MTZ8302) and a Adafruit ESP32 Huzzah32 for the NTRIP.
 The Huzzah32 is the only ESP32 that has a serial port that works with the NTRIP code made by nebkat.

 The BOM is intended for Digikey, however in all likelihood Digikey may not have stock in every single part, then you will need to copy the manufacturer number from Digikey's website and do a general web search.
 Mouser, Newark, Allied, Online Components, and many others have the same product portfolio Digikey does.